samikoz/scrapes/README.md

  - `logs`

 ## How to launch
+first of all need to reset furtive.py file with data required in crawl.py. then:

 ### as a script from venv
 needs to have the database initialised. if it's not, run from the outer `flatscrape` directory:
 > $ mkdir -p db